Anjaam Pathiraa: Plot

 Anwar reports his findings but is informed that Simon and his crime partner Aravindan's bodies were found that morning with a suicide note confessing to the murders left along with the last figurine.
-Anwar is unconvinced and believes it is a decoy to stop the investigation.
+Anwar is unconvinced and believes it is a decoy.
 Anwar is called by Sudhakar after a man comes to his workshop for a sixth figurine which he made for his personal satisfaction.
 He has made a painting based on his daughter's description.
-Anwar identifies him as psychologist Dr Benjamin Louis since he always recommends his psychology books for referring when he goes to be a guest lecturer to psychology colleges.
+Anwar identifies him as psychologist Dr. Benjamin Louis, since he always recommends his psychology books to colleges.
 From Benjamin's foster parent Sudhevan, Anwar learns that when Benjamin was a teenager, his sister Rebecca was impregnated by a priest named Bennet Franko.

-When their father Louis reported the crime, SI Anil and Constable Sharathchandran framed him for assaulting his daughter after taking a bribe from Father Bennet.
+When their father reported the crime, SI Anil and Constable Sharathchandran framed him for assaulting his daughter after taking a bribe from Father Bennet.
 Rebecca was placed in a distant convent, and their father committed suicide in prison.
 Later, Benjamin went to the United States for higher studies and came back.
 Anwar deduces that the first three murders were random and the actual targets are Sharathchandran and Anil.
-He goes to warn Anil but finds only his deserted car.
-From a nearby quadcopter, Anwar finds footage of Benjamin's van, Andrew traces it to a pig farm.
+He goes to warn Anil but only finds his deserted car.
+From a nearby quadcopter, Anwar finds footage of Benjamin's van, which Andrew traces to a pig farm.

 Anwar and two officers intercept Benjamin before he can kill Anil.
 Benjamin knocks them down and chokes Anwar, but is saved by Catherine.
 Benjamin is arrested.
 On questioning, Benjamin does not disclose his motive.
 Anwar deduces that the burnt corpse misidentified in prison as Simon's was actually Bennet's.
 While in transit for presenting him in court, his escort officers kills Benjamin in a fake encounter.
 At the same time, a girl visits Anil at his apartment.
 Anwar enters when she leaves and finds Anil dead.
 He realises that the girl killed him.
 Through the window, Anwar calls her Rebecca, to which she turns back, looks at him and leaves.